 All applications accepted by DOP/CEO/Mayor's Fund will be reviewed to determine whether they are responsive or nonresponsive to the requirements of this RFA.
 Applications which DOP/CEO/Mayor's Fund determines to be nonresponsive will be rejected.
 DOP/CEO/Mayor's Fund Evaluation Committees will evaluate and rate all remaining applications based on the Evaluation Criteria prescribed below.
-DOP/CEO/Mayor's Fund reserves the right to conduct site visits, to conduct interviews, or to request that applicants make presentations, as deemed applicable and appropriate.
-Although DOP/CEO/Mayor's Fund may conduct discussions with applicants submitting acceptable applications, it reserves the right to award contracts on the basis of initial applications received, without discussions; therefore, the applicant's initial application should contain its best programmatic terms.
+In addition, DOP/CEO will conduct site visits to the proposed program site as part of the evaluation.
+The evaluation of the written application and the results of the site visit combined will constitute the overall technical score for each applicant.
+DOP/CEO/Mayor's Fund also reserves the right to conduct interviews, or to request that applicants make presentations, as deemed applicable and appropriate.
+Although DOP/CEO/Mayor's Fund may conduct discussions with applicants submitting acceptable applications, it reserves the right to award contracts on the basis of initial applications received, without discussions: therefore, the applicant's initial application should contain its best programmatic terms.